 - Other: Miscellaneous pages like a blog, careers page, FAQ, terms and conditions, policies, and the help center.

-With this addition, you can use the Funnel or All Issues table to optimize specific page types by pulling a list of issues that occur on those page types.
+With this addition, you can use the All Issues view on the Issues page to optimize specific page types by pulling a list of issues that occur on those page types.
 Click on a page type tag to filter the table by issues that include that tag, or open the filters menu and check the page type you’d like to hone in on.
 Through the filters menu, you can select multiple page types to filter the list with an OR search.

-You can also use page types as a release monitoring step.
+You can also use page types as a release monitoring step if you don't have Release Monitoring configured through the Events page.
 Say you’ve released an update that affects your product profile pages.
-Once the update is deployed, open the All Issues table and filter for issues that occur on the Product page type, with appearances since the release.
+Once the update is deployed, open the All Issues view and filter for issues that occur on the Product page type, with appearances since the release.
 This will give you a sense of how many new issues the release has created, and aid you in resolving those issues before they create significant revenue loss.